johnmartinello/Dreamweave/README.md

 ## Download

 ### Windows (.exe)
-Download the latest Windows executable from the [Release]([https://github.com/yourusername/dreamweave/releases](https://github.com/johnmartinello/Dreamweave/tree/main/release)) page:
+Download the latest Windows executable from the [Releases](https://github.com/johnmartinello/Dreamweave/releases) page or:

-1. Go to the [Release]([https://github.com/johnmartinello/dreamweave/release](https://github.com/johnmartinello/Dreamweave/tree/main/release)) page
+1. Go to the [Release](https://github.com/johnmartinello/Dreamweave/tree/main/release) page
 2. Download `DreamWeave-Setup-x.x.x.exe` (latest version)
 3. Run the installer and follow the setup wizard
 4. Launch DreamWeave from your Start Menu or desktop shortcut